chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 ## How to utilize this toolkit
 In order to use this toolkit, you must install R and RStudio on your computer.
 You may need to work with your IT team to have these programs installed in a place that can access the data file you wish to analyze.
 The following steps are needed to install this software.

+# Install R (latest version 3.5.3 as of March 2019) and RStudio
-1. Install R: R is a free, open source, programming language often used for data manipulation, analysis, and visualization.
+1. Install R (Latest version, currently 3.5.3): R is a free, open source, programming language often used for data manipulation, analysis, and visualization.
 The key code for the toolkit is written in R. The R software is available from the CRAN website (https://cran.r-project.org/).
 Click the download button for your operating system (Linux, Mac, or Windows).

-**NOTE:** Please make sure you have the latest version of R installed your computer.
-Otherwise, the installation of the "tabplot" package in step 3 below may produce errors.
-As of March 18, 2019, the latest version of R is 3.5.3.
+If you already have R installed on your computer, please update R to the latest version.
+A description of how to do this is described at (https://www.r-bloggers.com/upgrade-r-on-windows-with-the-installr-package/).

 2. Install RStudio: RStudio is a development environment that makes using R easier.
 It is also free to download.
 You can download RStudio from the RStudio website (https://www.rstudio.com/products/rstudio/download/).
 Select the RStudio Desktop Open Source option.

+# Set Up R Scripts and Packages
-3. After installing these programs, clone this repository to use it on your computer.
+3. After installing these programs, clone this repository to use the R scripts on your computer.
 Within the GitHub site, you can click on "Clone or Download" to save the files to a convenient location on your computer.

-4. Now, please use RStudio to run the R script Step1_InstallPackages.R and install a set of additional R packages from the Comprehensive R Achive Network (CRAN) with functionalities needed for the toolkit:
+4. You will need to install the R packages needed or the toolkit.
+To do so, open in RStudio the script “Step1_InstallPackages.R” included in the ‘data-quality-toolkit’ folder.
+Run this script by clicking the "Run" button.
+The script includes checks to verify that the packages we list below are installed successfully:
 - "plyr",
 - "dplyr",
 - "data.table",